Houlihan Lokey: 2020s

+In January 2026, Houlihan Lokey acquired Mellum Capital, a real estate advisory business with operations in Munich and London.
+In addition, Houlihan Lokey secured a controlling interest in Audere Partners, a French boutique firm operating under the Natixis Partners brand.

 Recognition

 As of 2024, Houlihan Lokey is the top investment bank for global M&A transactions, the top M&A advisor for the past 10 years in the U.S., the top global restructuring advisor for the past 11 years, the top global M&A fairness opinion advisor over the past 25 years, and a Top 10 Most Active Global M&A Advisor as measured by LSEG and PitchBook.